gardener/gardener/docs/extensions/provider-local.md

 > Please note that this is only supported by the [`Skaffold`-based setup](../deployment/getting_started_locally.md).

-The corresponding e2e test can be run via
+The corresponding e2e test can be run via:

 ```bash
 ./hack/test-e2e-local.sh --label-filter "ManagedSeed"